coating

 TYPE:

-Dispersion coating based on nickel and nickel-phosphorus:
+Dispersion layer based on nickel and nickel-phosphorus

-> Wear resistant layer for machining and finishing
+> Wear-resistant coating for machining and finishing

-> Adjustable hardness of the nickel-phosphorous layer (approx. 550 HV0.1 to approx. 1,100 HV0.1)
+> Adjustable hardness of the nickel-phosphorus layer (approx. 550 HV0.1 to approx. 1,100 HV0.1)

 > High corrosion resistance